The Best 7 Foods for Gut Health

 Gut Bacteria Explained

-Today, when people speak about the gut and gut health, they are discussing the bounty of 'healthy bacteria' or 'good bacteria' living in your digestive system.
+Today, when people speak about gut and gut health, they are discussing the bounty of 'healthy bacteria' or 'good bacteria living in your digestive system.
 Although bacteria generally have a bad reputation for causing illness, these tiny organisms are crucial for protecting your health and well-being.

 The amount of gut bacteria is staggering.
 At any time in your body, there are trillions (that is 13 zeros) of bacteria floating through the system.
-If you were to gather all the bacteria up, it could weigh as much as 6 pounds!
+If you gather all the bacteria, it could weigh as much as 6 pounds!

 Most of your bacteria stay with you from early childhood.
-In fact, a baby accumulates the majority of bacteria from the birthing process.
+A baby accumulates the majority of bacteria from the birthing process.

 Probiotics, Prebiotics and Synbiotics